Watch Kalaripayattu

 Oral history records the awe with which chroniclers and poets of yore recorded the complexity of the techniques, the liquid beauty of the moves, and the enviable elasticity of the practitioners of Kalaripayattu.

-The Chinese martial art of Kung-Fu, popularized by the monks of the Shoaling Temple traces its ancestry to Bodhi Dharma – an Indian Buddhist monk and Kalaripayattu master.
+Fun Fact: If you think some Kalaripayattu moves resemble those of Po, the adorable star of Kung Fu Panda, you’d be absolutely right.
+The Chinese martial art of Kung-Fu, popularized by the monks of the Shoaling Temple traces its ancestry to one Bodhi Dharma – an Indian Buddhist monk who was a Kalaripayattu master.